statsig-io/statsigstatus/incident_report.md

 #### 4/12/2022 22:00hrs PT

 We are unable to allocate VMs to run Databricks jobs.
+This will cause all analytics to be delayed.
 We have identified the root-cause to be a bug on Azure Billing side and have engaged with the Azure support team to resolve this as soon as possible.

 #### 4/07/2022 10:00hrs PT